 Capitola Veterinary Hospital has been serving the people and pets of Santa Cruz County for over 20 years.
 We are a full-service animal hospital providing comprehensive pet healthcare services in Capitola, CA. Our veterinarians offer a wide variety of medical, surgical, and dental services.
 Our hospital has advanced equipment and technologies, including comprehensive in-house testing for accurate diagnosis, digital x-ray, surgical suite, dental suite, and a pharmacy.
 We are committed to providing quality care at every stage of your pet's life.
 From routine preventive care to early detection and treatment of a wide range of conditions and diseases, we have the expertise to provide the highest standard of care for your pet.
 We also serve Santa Cruz, Opal Cliffs, Soquel, Live Oak, and Twin Lakes.

 Dr. River May, DVM

 My name is Doctor River May and I am honored to be the Medical Director of Capitola Veterinary Hospital.
 I’d like to introduce myself and present my goals as your veterinarian.

 I have always been close to animals.
 In fact, my first memory is of a territorial black rooster whose aggressive attitude taught me to respect the animals on our family farm.
 The pets I grew up with gave me an appreciation for the immense value and depth of the human-animal bond.
 I was twelve years old when our family moved to California and I caught my first wave in front of Jack O’Neil’s house a few months later.
 Shortly after high school, I began my studies at UC Santa Cruz where I earned a degree in Molecular Biology.
 I cherished living by the sea and working in local veterinary hospitals, a marine biology laboratory, and a wildlife rescue center.
-I had become very acquainted with laboratory equipment through my time working in one, with things like centrifuges and general purpose centrifuge tubes to go with it that I’d never seen before.
 Eventually, I left for Veterinary School dreaming of returning to the warmth and beauty of Capitola.